 To require, as part of the Week 42 data submission, the provision of CIM compliant models representing an increased number of transmission system dispatch scenarios.

-These requirements to be detailed in a separate section of the Grid Code’ Planning Code legal text.
+These requirements to be detailed in a new section of the Grid Code’ Planning Code legal text, to replace the present data exchange requirements following the implementation of CIM data exchange

+A method of notifying data receiving parties what generation has been despatched in their network for any scenario supplied

 Draft by, Ian Povey – 26 February 2021.

+Updated Paul Thomson – 01 March 2021

+Updated Alan Creighton – 01 March 2021

+Updated Graeme Vincent – 08 March 2021